Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Numerical simulations

-We analyze large-scale 3D PIC simulations performed with the code TRISTAN-MP \citep{buneman_93, spitkovsky_05}.
-We initialize a magnetic field of strength $B_0$ that reverses from $+\hat{x}$ to $-\hat{x}$ across a current sheet located at half of the box length in $y$.
-We consider a cold electron-positron plasma upstream of the current sheet, with rest-frame density $n_0$ represented by two computational particles per cell.
-The strength $B_0$ of the reversing field is parameterized by the magnetization $\sigma = B_0^2 / 4\pi n_0 m c^2 = \left(\omega_{\rm c} / \omega_{\rm p}\right)^2$, where $\omega_{\rm c} = e B_0 / m c$ is the gyrofrequency and $\omega_{\rm p} = \sqrt{4\pi n_0 e^2 / m}$ is the plasma frequency.
-We consider $\sigma=10$ as a representative case of the regime $\sigma\gg1$ of ``relativistic reconnection'' \citep{sironi_review}.
-We compare simulations with different values of a uniform guide field initialized along $z$, with strengths $B_g = (0, 0.1, 0.3, 0.5, 1) B_0$.
 Along the inflow ($y$) direction, two injectors continuously introduce fresh plasma and magnetic flux into the domain, while receding away from the midplane \citep{sironi_16}.
 We employ periodic boundary conditions in $z$ and outflow boundaries in $x$.
 We resolve the plasma skin depth $d_e=c/\omega_{\rm p}$ with 2.5 cells.
 The grid-based variables saved at output times are downsampled by a factor of 5 in each direction, so the smallest length scale probed by our output variables is $2\,d_e$.
 We employ large domains, adopting $L=L_z=800 \, d_e$.
 Here, $L$ denotes the half-length of the domain along the outflow direction $x$, while $L_z$ is the full length in the $z$ direction.
 These large domains are essential to capture distinctive 3D effects \citep[e.g.,][]{zhang_sironi_21,zhang_23}.
 Throughout the analysis, all lengths are expressed in units of $d_e$.
-Future work should assess the degree of self-similarity in these results, namely how the turbulent fluctuations in reconnection depend on the scale separation between $L$ and $d_e$.
-We present results of our analysis at $t= \, 5.625 L/c$ for all guide-field cases, a time at which the reconnection process is already in a statistical steady state.
-We verified that our conclusions remain robust at other statistical steady-state times as well (in the Appendix, we show second-order structure functions for $t= \, 6.75 L/c$).
+Future work should assess the degree of self-similarity of these results, namely how the turbulent fluctuations in reconnection depend on the scale separation between $L$ and $d_e$.

+We present results at $t=5.625L/c$ for all guide-field cases, when the reconnection dynamics is in a statistical steady state in which the reconnection rate is approximately time-independent (see Fig.~\ref{fig:beta_rec} in the Appendix), and the fluctuation statistics (as quantified by the fluctuation's energy) are stationary (see Fig.~\ref{fig:EkEb} in the Appendix).
+We verified that the main conclusions remain robust at other steady-state times (see Figs.~\ref{fig:maps_004}, \ref{fig:maps_006}, \ref{fig:sf_time_004}, \ref{fig:sf_time_006}, \ref{fig:sf_slope_004}, \ref{fig:sf_slope_006}, \ref{fig:sf_nth_004}, and \ref{fig:sf_nth_006} in Appendix for $t=4.5 L/c$ and $t=6.75L/c$).
+We adopt absorbing boundaries in $x$, as periodic $x$ boundaries lead to accumulation of particles and magnetic flux that eventually suppresses reconnection globally \citep{sironi_16}.
+Since different boundary conditions can alter the reconnection dynamics throughout the entire domain, a direct statistical comparison of fluctuation properties between the two boundary treatments is warranted but is beyond the scope of this study.